 What’s that you say?
 It’s all just clever wordplay?
 If you think that’s true, then wait until next time, when I explain why One Fish, Two Fish, Red Fish, Blue Fish is Dr. Seuss’s Ulysses.
 Until then, we can all head into the holiday season looking for tiny specks of dust containing goofy aliens who hold the spirit of Christmas in their hearts forever.

-Ryan Britt is a staff writer for Tor.com.
+Ryan Britt is a long-time contributor to Tor.com.